ScubaAnon/scuba-diving-general/README.md

 Controversial for producing a mixed bag of divers and dive instructors.
 Apparently a great place if you're an instructor who needs to get experience under his/her belt.

 *"Koh Tao specifically is the place to be if you just want bulk work since its jam packed with tourists, you can get plenty of experience and make a humble pay that covers the basics(housing, food, booze, weed)."* - Anon.

+### Scandinavia
+#### Iceland
+*"went to iceland last summer and did a dive in the silfra and two at the strytan water in the silfra is incredibly clear, "trolls hair" algae look pretty cool, sadly no fishies :( lots of cool fishies at the striyan, best one is the wolfsfish"* *"second dive at the strytan was at the geothermal vent so really unique warm water coming out of it which is nice when youre in the cold water and cool fishies and jellyfish that light up in all colors when you point your flashlight at them"* - Anon. >>>/out/2036350 >>>/out/2038329

 ## Video resources:
 Open Water diving skills: